How Did You Spend Your Stimulus Check?by Rob Stoll, CFP®, CFA Financial Advisor & Chief Financial Officer / July 15, 2020

 A recently-released report on consumer finances sheds some light on the subject.
 Each month, the Federal Reserve reports total outstanding consumer debt totals, such as credit cards, auto loans, and student loans.

-This report shows that through May, consumers have paid down over $100 billion of credit card debt since the end of February.
+It showed through May, consumers have paid down over $100 billion of credit card debt since the end of February.
 That’s a huge decrease in such a short period of time.

-This sort of prudence on the part of the American consumer flies in the face of many who thought the checks would be blown on new TVs.
+In summary, this sort of prudence on the part of the American consumer flies in the face of many who thought the checks would be blown on new TVs.